danielrcollins1/OED-Expanded/characters.md

 - *Lawful* beings want civilization peaceful and expanding; they take prisoners, pay taxes, obey the king.
 - *Neutral* beings seek a balance, or are simply disinterested.
 - *Chaotic* beings want civilization broken down and destroyed; the never take prisoners and stab each other in the back.
 PCs should list their alignment as either neutral or lawful and secretly inform the DM.

+## Languages

+**Known Languages**: Characters start with Common and their own racial language (if nonhuman).
+They may specify other languages, by Intelligence, at start or later.
+Alignment/divisional languages must be bought this same way.

+The maximum number of extra languages learned is 1 per point of Intelligence above 10.
+We recommend defining a new one during any downtime between adventures.
+Common represents the standard Human tounge of the region.
+Note that alignment/divisional are _not_ known automatically; they must be learned like any other language.
+Usually this is only done by agents, officers, or subjugated populations of specific powers.
+PCs are assumed to be literate in any known languages.